 Participants also learn skills in collaborative and adaptive leadership, and they advance their command of the Executive Core Qualifications (ECQs) in "Leading Change," Leading People," and "Building Coalitions," required for promotion into the Senior Executive Service.
 Participants learn to analyze multi-dimensional challenges, evaluate policy options, communicate and negotiate with allies and rivals, and forge results-oriented coalitions.
 They apply these skills in case studies and simulation exercises, including a day-long crisis management exercise involving a complex threat both to a region of critical U.S. national security interest and to the American homeland.

 Academic Credit: Graduates of the program who complete a 15-to 20- page research paper on a topic related to the course are eligible to receive 3 graduate credits from the GW Elliott School of International Affairs, which may be applied toward a Master of International Policy and Practice degree (the Elliott School's 27-credit midcareer Master's degree program).

 For further information, go to the National Security Studies Program website at http://www.gwu.edu/~nssp/.

-Nomination packets are vetted at HQDA.
-They will not be processed if they are incomplete, or applicant does not meet eligibility and/or course requirements and packets are then forwarded to George Washington University who has final selection authority.
+Nomination packets are reviewed/vetted by HQDA and will not be processed if they are incomplete, poorly written, or applicant does not meet eligibility and/or course requirements and packets are then forwarded to George Washington University who has final selection authority.
 The G-37 Training Directorate, Civilian Training and Leader Development Division will notify ACOMs/DRUs/ASSC/OAASA of selection results.
 George Washington University will also send acceptance notices directly to nominees.